 This amazing natural occurrence is exquisitely captured in this one hour video masterpiece offered exclusively by the Lawrence County Historical Society.

-Did you know you can rent the Historical Society Mansion for specials events?
+Having a Special Event?
+Did you know you can rent the Historical Society Mansion!
+Members of the Society receive a discount.

 Your Support is ALWAYS Appreciated

 Help support our nonprofit society and nonprofit volunteerism.
 All donations are tax deductible to the fullest extent of the law.
 You are invited to make a donation in any amount you choose.
 Any and all support is welcomed and always appreciated.
 100% of every donation is used to help support our volunteer organization.

 Lawrence County Historical Society is a tax exempt, charitable 501(c)(3) organization.

 In Hot Pursuit: The Hidden History of the Underground Railroad in Lawrence County, PA